 - What is the recommended approach for junior faculty to effectively participate in the department operation?
 (Divisions, Committees?)
 How are decisions made?
 What are the opportunities for junior faculty involvement? - Is support staff available to junior faculty?
 What can be expected of support staff?
 What supplies and expenses are covered by my department?
-Are there other resources available to cover expenses related to teaching and research? - What are available opportunities for faculty development (departmental/institutional)? - How, Where and When to participate in Faculty Development Course (FDC)? - How the faculty mentoring program is conducted (departmental/institutional) - Who, Where, How to ask for improving oral presentation or a specific teaching activity (Morning Report, Noon Conference, Journal Club, or Small Group Discussion, Medical Skills Course, or Clinical Simulation) - What is the curriculum of the PLFSOM?
+Are there other resources available to cover expenses related to teaching and research? - What are available opportunities for faculty development (departmental/institutional)? - How, where and when to participate in the Faculty Development Course (FDC)? - How is the faculty mentoring program conducted (departmental/institutional)? - Who, where, how to ask for improving oral presentation or a specific teaching activity (Morning Report, Noon Conference, Journal Club, or Small Group Discussion, Medical Skills Course, or Clinical Simulation). - What is the curriculum of the PLFSOM?
 Who should I contact to get additional information? - What should I do?
 Who should I contact if I want to participate in the teaching of the MS1/MS2/MS3 or MS4? - What is the average working hour of the residents in my department?
 How do they perform in the In-Service examinations?
 What is the department 3-year board examination pass rate? - What conferences should the junior faculty attend?
 How much travel is allowed/expected/supported?
 How do I choose between large conferences and smaller events?
-What can I do at professional gatherings to gain the type of exposure that can lead to good contacts, and potential names of tenure-file reviewers? - How many CME category I credits are needed for annual renewal of medical license?
-How to conduct a CME-sponsored teaching activity?
+What can I do at professional gatherings to gain the type of exposure that can lead to good contacts and potential names of tenure-file reviewers? - How many CME category I credits are needed for the annual renewal of a medical license?
+How to conduct a CME-sponsored teaching activity? - What is Digital Measures (DM) and/or Activities Insight?
+How can I complete the DM?
+Where can I get additional information on DM?